LiangFang001/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ```

 ## Use Pre-generated Certificates
-The certificate generating function (createCertificateAndKey) in createDtlsSession() can take between 5 - 15 seconds in low performance embedded devices, it is called for every peer connection creation when KVS WebRTC receives an offer.
+The certificate generating function (certificate_key_create) in dtls_session_create() can take between 5 - 15 seconds in low performance embedded devices, it is called for every peer connection creation when KVS WebRTC receives an offer.
 To avoid this extra start-up latency, certificate can be pre-generated and passed in when offer comes.

 **Important Note: It is recommended to rotate the certificates often - preferably for every peer connection to avoid a compromised client weakening the security of the new connections.**